gloveboxes/Create-your-first-Azure-function-with-Kotlin-and-IntelliJ/README.md

 ##  10. <a name='ConverttheJavaAzureFunctiontoKotlinfile'></a>Convert the Java Azure Function to Kotlin file

 Right mouse click the default Java Function named **Function** and select **Convert Java File to Kotlin File**.
-And voila, the Java file is magically convert a Kotlin project.
+And voila, the Java file magically converts a Kotlin project.

 ![create new kotlin project](./resources/project-convert-to-kotlin.jpg)